 Climate migration discourses tend to misrepresent the complex realities and experiences of people whose lives are impacted by climate change.
 All too often, the images conjured are of inevitable, massive, and permanent cross-border movements, contributing to apocalyptic and securitised climate imaginaries that cast migration as a threat to western societies.
 Climate mobilities scholarship contradicts these assumptions as inaccurate and damaging, with empirical research demonstrating that climate change affects peoples’ realities and experiences of mobilities in varied and multi-faceted ways.
 And yet, despite these well-established findings, overly simplistic climate migration narratives still abound.
 This poses a question: how can climate mobilities be better represented?
 To explore this question, I analyse six documentary films that portray island and coastal communities facing the possibility of migration.
 Methodologically, I use filmmaker interviews to contextualise the films’ production.
 Drawing on mobilities theory, I show that understanding the representation process (filmmaking) requires close attention not just to the mobilities of people being represented, but also of those engaged in representation (the filmmakers) and the subsequent circulation of the representation (film) itself.
 Whose mobilities are prioritised in this process is crucial.
 Ultimately, I argue that climate mobilities scholarship can learn from the filmmakers’ experiences.

-Situating ‘migration as adaptation’ discourse and appraising its relevance to Senegal’s development Sector (2021, forthcoming)
+Situating ‘migration as adaptation’ discourse and appraising its relevance to Senegal’s development Sector (2021)

 Academic and policy domains are increasingly constructing ‘migration as adaptation’ as a policy ideal against alarmist, security-oriented approaches to the climate-migration nexus.
 However, our knowledge of how development actors in national contexts view and use migration as adaptation in practice remains limited.
 Based on 90 interviews with development stakeholders, this paper demonstrates the limited reach of the migration as adaptation policy ideal in Senegal’s development sector.
 It is considered too vague a concept to operationalise and is in tension with the wider discursive context on migration and development, marked by sedentary bias which requires ‘addressing the root causes of migration’, including environmental change, to ‘fix populations in place’.
 A dominant discourse accommodates sedentary bias.
 It allows for a narrow application of migration as adaptation through ‘return migration’ and ‘diaspora mobilisation’ projects.
 These target only existing migrants, avoiding new mobility solutions.
 A minority counter-discourse rejects sedentary bias, emphasising freedom of movement.

-Climate Migration is About People, not Numbers (2021, in press)
+Climate Migration is About People, not Numbers (2021)

 It has become increasingly common to argue that climate change will lead to mass migrations.
 In this chapter, we examine the large numbers often invoked to underline alarming climate migration narratives.
 We outline the methodological limitations to their production.
 We argue for a greater diversity of knowledges of climate migration, rooted in qualitative and mixed methods.
 We also question the usefulness of numbers to progressive agendas for climate action.
 Large numbers are used for rhetorical effect to create fear of climate migration.
 But this approach backfires when they are used to justify security-oriented, anti-migrant agendas.
 In addition, quantification helps present migration as a management problem.
 Decisions are then based on meeting quantitative targets, when they should focus on peoples’ needs, rights, and freedoms instead.